ak-asu/web-dev-skill/.github/steps/8-react-advanced-patterns.md

 This chapter dives into advanced React patterns to optimize and organize your portfolio site, built as a single-page application (SPA) with Vite, React, TypeScript, and Tailwind CSS.
 Designed for beginners, it covers sophisticated techniques like `useEffect` for side effects, Context API for global state, code splitting with `React.lazy` and `Suspense`, and performance optimizations using `useMemo`, `useCallback`, and `React.memo`.
 You'll implement a global theme toggle, lazy-load the Projects section, enhance navigation with scroll-based highlighting, and optimize rendering to ensure a fast, user-friendly experience.
 Practical examples and clear explanations make these concepts accessible, empowering you to elevate your portfolio site.

-## Chapter Tasks
+## :keyboard: Activity: Chapter Tasks

-To complete this chapter, you need to:

-1. **Complete the React Advanced Patterns Quiz**: Answer 5 questions correctly in the `quizzes/Chapter8.md` file
+1. **Complete the React Advanced Patterns Quiz**: Answer questions correctly in the `resources/Quiz8.md` file
 2. **Implement Advanced React Patterns in Components**:
    - Create or update `Navbar.tsx` with scroll-based highlighting using `useEffect`
    - Create or update `Projects.tsx` with performance optimizations